conduktor/conduktor-docs/docs/testing/features/building-tests/chaining-tasks.md

 ![Consumers have 2 output ports](../../assets/output-ports.png)

-For exampe, Consumer tasks have 2 output ports:
+For example, Consumer tasks have 2 output ports:

 - **on record** will trigger the next task on each record consumed.
 The record data will be accessible in the next task
 - **on end triggers** the next task when the consumer lifecycle ends.
 Consumed records are not accessible to subsequent tasks